-Amounts incurred for services performed by TSRI under each of the research plans are expensed to research and development expense as the services are rendered.
-During the three months ended March 31, 2022, the Company recognized \$0.9 million of expense associated with services performed under the Research Agreement.
+Amounts incurred for services performed by TSRI under the Research Agreement were expensed to research and development expense as the services were rendered.
+During the three and nine months ended September 30, 2022, the Company recognized \$0 and \$1.7 million, respectively, of research and development expense associated with services performed under the Research Agreement.